 At this point, you can either open the pot right away to continue with the recipe, or leave the corned beef in the pressure cooker on its “Keep Warm” setting for up to 10 hours.

-5 Cook the vegetables: Place a wire mesh steamer basket inside the pot.
+Place a wire mesh steamer basket inside the pot.
 Place the carrots and potatoes in the steamer basket, and layer the cabbage on top so that it will fit in the pressure cooker when the lid is on.
-It’s okay if the vegetables are slightly above the 2/3 “max fill” marking inside the pot, but they should not be piled far above the rim of the pot where could block the pressure valve mechanisms in the pressure cooker lid.
+It’s okay if the vegetables are slightly above the 2/3 “max fill” marking inside the pot, but they should not be piled far above the rim of the pot where it could block the pressure valve mechanisms in the pressure cooker lid.

 The pot will take about 15 minutes to come up to pressure before the cooking program starts.

 When the cooking program ends, perform a quick pressure release by moving the pressure release valve to its venting position right away, taking care not to get burned by the steam.

 Open the pot and, using tongs, gently transfer the cabbage, carrots, and potatoes to a serving platter.
 Or, if you like, toss the vegetables in butter, parsley, and 1/2 teaspoon salt, then transfer to the serving platter.

 Carve the corned beef to the thickness you prefer (I like about 1/3 -inch thick slices) and arrange it on the serving platter.
 Pour a little bit of the cooking liquid over the beef and vegetables and serve right away.